Abbubakar-siddiqui/Python-learningnotes/README.md

  # Learning Notes Personal practice notes and code snippets while learning  and Python.
-Written for my own revision — not polished project code. ## Contents - Python basics, strings, lists/tuples, dictionaries Use # for a big heading, ## for a smaller one, and - for bullet points.
+Written for my own revision — not polished project code.<br> ## Contents - Python basics, strings, lists/tuples, dictionaries Use # for a big heading,<br>## for a smaller one, and - for bullet points.